Regular Expressions

 $ awk '$1 !~ /J/' inventory-shipped -| Feb 15 32 24 226 -| Mar 15 24 34 228 -| Apr 31 52 63 420 -| May 16 34 29 208 ...

-When a regexp is written enclosed in slashes, like /foo/, we call it
+When a regexp is written enclosed in slashes, like /foo/

 Some characters cannot be included literally in string constants